 The sciatic nerve is the continuation of the spinal cord and higher up the brain.
-It is the job of the brain to send and receive messages to the lower limb through the sciatic nerve.
+It is the job of the brain to send and receive messages to the lower limbs through the sciatic nerve.

-What is Sciatica?
+What is sciatica?

 Sciatica is a pain syndrome which causes pain along the distribution of the sciatic nerve.
 This includes pain of the lower back, hip, buttock and leg.
 Sciatica is often accompanied by numbness and tingling in the buttock, leg and foot.

-Cause of Sciatica:
+Cause of sciatica

-The real cause of Sciatica:
+The real cause of sciatica

 Because the sciatic nerve and the spinal cord are the same thing, if your spinal cord is stretched, so too is your sciatic nerve.
 Your spinal cord is protected by the spine.
-If the spine is balanced and upright, the spinal cord will have a clear path making it loose, flexible, and under no stretch or tension.
+If the spine is balanced and upright, the spinal cord will have a clear path making it loose, flexible and under no stretch or tension.
 But if your spine and posture is unbalanced, forward, twisted, rigid or tight, the spinal cord will be stretched.

-When the spinal cord is stretched, the sciatic nerve will also be stretched causing pain.
-This, in combination with things like bulged discs, spinal degeneration and tight muscles, is the real culprit for Sciatica.
+When the spinal cord is stretched, the sciatic nerve will also be stretched, causing pain.
+This, in combination with things like bulged discs, spinal degeneration and tight muscles, is the real culprit for sciatica.

-A new approach to correcting Sciatica
+A new approach to correcting sciatica

-At Posture HQ Chiropractic, located in Noosa Heads, we take a much more holistic approach to Sciatica.
-Using a new method of chiropractic known as Advanced BioStructural Correction™ we are able to correct your unbalanced spinal structure, reducing the global tension of the spinal cord which results in decreased tension and stretch of the sciatic nerve.
-Reducing the stretch or tension of the spinal cord and sciatic nerve provides great symptomatic pain relief and reduces the likelihood of long term relapses.
+At PostureHQ Chiropractic we take a much more holistic approach to sciatica.
+Using a new method of chiropractic known as Advanced BioStructural Correction™ we are able to correct your unbalanced spinal structure reducing the global tension of the spinal cord which results in decreased tension and stretch of the sciatic nerve.
+Reducing the stretch or tension of the spinal cord and sciatic nerve provides great symptomatic pain relief and reduces the likelihood of long-term relapses.